-Students are expected to purchase required textbooks and other class and lab materials for each course.
+Students are expected to purchase required textbooks and other class/lab materials for each course.
 Students should budget a minimum of \$100 per course.
-Access to open-source digital texts and journals available through the library will be provided at no additional cost.
+Access to digital resources available through the UoNA virtual library is included in the quarterly technology fee.

-Technology Requirements
+Technology Requirements and Recommendations